pyvista/pyvista/joss/paper.md

 3D visualization [@vtkbook].
 This package expands upon VTK's data types by creating classes that extend their VTK counterpart.
-The `vtki` wrapping layer provides an accessible and intuitive interface back to the VTK library to foster rapid prototyping, analysis, and visual integration of spatially referenced datasets.
+The `vtki` wrapping layer provides an accessible and intuitive interface back to the VTK library to facilitate rapid prototyping, analysis, and visual integration of spatially referenced datasets.